 Many Negative Air Duct Cleaning System companies will tell you that Contact Method duct cleaning equipment companies ignore the trunk lines.
 Maybe some do but we do not.
-Trunk Lines is the main source of air flow in any forced-air system and it requires inspection to see if there is attached debris.
-The maximum air flow is at the trunk line meaning the most powerful part of any forced-air system is the motor or fan that pushes air to all the registers. (pushes air flow to you)
+Trunk Lines are the main source of airflow in any forced-air system and it requires an inspection to see if there is attached debris.
+The maximum airflow is at the trunk line meaning the most powerful part of any forced-air system is the motor or fan that pushes air to all the registers. (pushes airflow to you)

 In our years of experience, we have examined first hand that trunk lines and rarely (95% of the time) find debris.
-Most of the debris ends up at the registers because the air flow is at the lowest pressure as the forced-air system spiders out to all the register openings.
+Most of the debris ends up at the registers because the airflow is at the lowest pressure as the forced-air system spiders out to all the register openings.
 Does that make sense?
-The easiest way to think of this is the more open registers there are, the less air flow to each duct opening will be achieved.
-Therefore, on large homes or offices there are more forced-air units required to achieve comfortable heating or air conditioning.
+The easiest way to think of this is the more open registers there are, the less airflow to each duct opening will be achieved.
+Therefore, in large homes or offices, there are more forced-air units required to achieve comfortable heating or air conditioning.

 How much time is involved in a duct cleaning job?

 ProAir™ Duct Cleaning system cuts the time down dramatically with our Complete Duct Cleaning Package because of its portability.
 Depending on the job size will better determine time spent.
 Negative air systems tend to be large, heavy & costly.
 Moving this type of cleaning unit in and out of homes takes more time to set up and tear down per job.

 Do you need training for use of the ProAir™ System?